stanwood/handbook/README.md

 #### Grill the boss

-Every week the CEO invites one happy Woody to fly to Munich and spent an evening cooking and drinking.
+Every week the MD invites one happy Woody to fly to Munich and spent an evening cooking and drinking.
 I did that with the latest batch of Wookies and selected Woodies over the last weeks, and I loved it.

 All expenses paid of course.